companieshouse/taf-acsp/README.md

 Prerequisites:
 node v20
+VS code

 Set Up:

-Clone the repo from github and run the below command:
+Clone the repo from github and run the below command in terminal :

 npm install